tabsdata/tutorials/t05_oracle_cdc/README.md

 Follow [this video tutorial](https://www.youtube.com/watch?v=uxvoMhkKUPE) to set up an Oracle Database using Docker and connect to it through VS Code.

 To interact with your Oracle database directly within VS Code, you will need the following [Oracle SQL Developer Extension for VSCode](https://marketplace.visualstudio.com/items?itemName=Oracle.sql-developer).
-This extension is published by Oracle and is what is used in the Oracle setup tutorial video above and in the Tabsdata tutorial steps below.
-Alternatively, you may use the sqlplus package that comes with the Oracle Instantclient dependency we will install in step 2.5
+This extension is published by Oracle and is the same extension used in the tutorial video and in the Tabsdata setup instructions below.

+Alternatively, you can use the sqlplus command-line tool, which comes with the Oracle Instant Client we'll install in step 2.5.

 ### 2.2.
 Create a Default User